triggermesh/docs/docs/targets/salesforce.md

     - Add permissions on the data this user will have access to.
     - Save.

-3. Retrieve OAuth data to configure Triggermesh Target.
+* Retrieve OAuth data to configure Triggermesh Target.

     - Select the Connected App from the list and at the click on `View`.
-   - Copy `Consumer Key`
+    - Copy `Consumer Key`.
-   - Reveal and copy `Consumer Secret`
+    - Reveal and copy `Consumer Secret`.

 ### Certificate Key Secret